 Total Pipeline The total amount of all Open Opportunities with a Close date in the selected timeframe.

 Pipeline Coverage How much pipeline does a team have compared to how much Quota they ned to close.

 Required Coverage How much pipeline coverage is needed to reach target based on average win rate.

 Pipeline Gap How much more pipeline is needed to reach Quota.

 Average Engagement The average number of external relationships of all open opportunities with a Close date in the selected timeframe.

 Average Selling The average amount of all open opportunities with a close date in the selected timeframe.

 Forecast Insights Filters

-The main filters enable you to adjust the display of results all elements of Forecast Insights.
-There are two filters: Opportunity Type and User.
+Apply filters to control the display of data in all elements of Forecast Insights.
+There are three main filters: Opportunity, Date and User.

 There are also additional filters that can be used to adjust the display of results in the Opportunity Flow and Bubble charts.
 Click the filter button in the top right-hand corner of either chart.